 Best features of JW Live

-- Adaptive HLS: HLS is a live streaming video protocol that both iOS and Android mobile devices support.
+- HLS: HLS is a live streaming video protocol that both iOS and Android mobile devices support.

 - Transcoding: JW will transcode your videos from a single to multiple bitrates to support different users.
 This minimizes your bandwidth and processing power requirements.